-- (1) Complete the steps set out in chapter S1.7 above [on the use of child-sensitive language and structure see Appendix II]. - (2) State that: - (a) the offence, or the combination offences, is serious enough to warrant such a sentence: - (b) the sentence is the least that is commensurate with the seriousness of the offence/s: - (c) (if it is the case) the court has had regard to time spent on remand/in secure accommodation in imposing the requirement/s attached to the order. - (3) Specify and explain the requirement/s attached to the order including the requirement that the offender keep in touch with the responsible officer in accordance with such instructions as he/she may be given by that officer. - (4) Specify whether any breach of any requirement is to be dealt with in the Crown Court or the Youth Court and explain the court's powers in the event of any such breach or conviction of another offence.
+- (1) Complete the steps set out in chapter S1.7 above [on the use of child-sensitive language and structure see Appendix II]. - (2) State that: - (a) the offence, or the combination offences, is serious enough to warrant such a sentence; - (b) the sentence is the least that is commensurate with the seriousness of the offence(s); - (c) (if it is the case) the court has had regard to time spent on remand/in secure accommodation in imposing the requirement(s) attached to the order. - (3) Specify and explain the requirement(s) attached to the order, including the requirement that the offender keep in touch with the responsible officer in accordance with such instructions as they may be given by that officer.